 Russia has been disgruntled with the expansion of NATO ever since the alliance began courting new members from the former Soviet bloc in the early 1990s.
 However, Russia's economic and military decline and the West's primacy encouraged NATO members to discount the potential consequences of Russian discontent.
 "As American capabilities surged and Russian capabilities waned," the political scientists Daniel Deudney and G. John Ikenberry have observed, "Washington policymakers increasingly acted as though Russia no longer mattered and the United States could do whatever it wanted."

-The strategic landscape has since changed dramatically, however, and the costs of excluding Russia from the Euro-Atlantic order have
+The strategic landscape has since changed dramatically, however, and the costs of excluding Russia from the Euro-Atlantic order have risen substantially.
+The Kremlin's recentralization of power and Russia's economic rebound thanks to higher energy prices have brought the country back to life.
+Russia now has the confidence and the

 - Full website and iPad access